 Take a deep breath and start with the table, as it’s the largest item.
 Once you’ve chosen one, you can then move on to the seats.

 Generally, you’ll want to have at least two chairs that are the same color as your table.
 For a small set, stick to two colors max.
 You can push it to three for larger dining sets.
+Obviously, furniture color can mean frame finish as well as weave or upholstery.

 Some Additional Tips